This Caramel Turtle Pumpkin Crumb Cake is filled with pecans, chocolate chips topped with chocolate pecan crumb top and covered in caramel glaze.

 But really I don’t find the name all that appetizing, though I certainly find the candy appetizing.

-This cake is an adaptation of a cake I already made.
+This Caramel Turtle Pumpkin Crumb Cake is an adaptation of a cake I already made.

 The pumpkin part only changed by adding some chocolate chips and pecans.